rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [wiki_list_of_disorders]: https://en.wikipedia.org/wiki/List_of_genetic_disorders#Full_genetic_disorders_list "https://en.wikipedia.org/wiki/List_of_genetic_disorders#Full_genetic_disorders_list"

-[^OMIM]: Online Mendelian Inheritance in Man, OMIM®.
+[^OMIM]: See <https://omim.org/statistics/geneMap>.
+Accessed 05/27/2022.
+For HTML of page during access, click here: <https://rodeoflagellum.github.io/assets/2022/for_attitudes_gene_editing/docs/OMIM_05272022.html>. <br><br> Online Mendelian Inheritance in Man, OMIM®.
 McKusick-Nathans Institute of Genetic Medicine, Johns Hopkins University (Baltimore, MD), {05/24/2022}.
 World Wide Web URL: https://omim.org/ <br><br> _Welcome to OMIM®, Online Mendelian Inheritance in Man®.
 OMIM is a comprehensive, authoritative compendium of human genes and genetic phenotypes that is freely available and updated daily.
 The full-text, referenced overviews in OMIM contain information on all known mendelian disorders and over 16,000 genes.
 OMIM focuses on the relationship between phenotype and genotype.
-It is updated daily, and the entries contain copious links to other genetics resources._
+It is updated daily, and the entries contain copious links to other genetics resources._ <br><br> This paper <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7986124/pdf/AJMG-187-48.pdf> also references OMIM (I believe this increases the credibility of OMIM; again, I am not an expert) - "_The etiologies for many rare diseases have been discovered.
+Online Inheritance in Man (OMIM) (https://omim.org/statistics/geneMap, October 31, 2020) lists 4,339 genes with phenotype-causing variants.
+Orphanet (http://www.orphadata.org/cgi-bin/index.php, 10/09/2020) includes more than 7,800 disease-gene relationships.
+Each year about 250 rare genetic disease discoveries are added to the lists.
+These discoveries include pathogenic variants in a gene that had not previously been associated with disease and pathogenic variants in a gene previ- ously associated with a different disease (Boycott et al., 2017)_"

 The [OMIM][OMIM][^OMIM] Gene Map Statistics verifies this: